-Develop an idea for a thesis project in coordination with the Thesis Chair.
+~ Develop an idea for a thesis project in coordination with the Thesis Chair.
 Form a committee.
-File Psychology Department Formation of a Thesis Committee Form.
-See guidelines below.
 At least one member of the committee must be a core clinical faculty member.
 Enroll in PSY 5998.
 This requires a Special Course Form to be initiated by the student (https://graduate.appstate.edu/node/3345).